 He strikes the pose he did every morning when Mr. Llerena would arrive to feed him.
 Lonesome George stretches his neck out, just like he used to when he would “talk” with his caretaker.

-Lonesome George will be on exhibit at the AMNH September 19, 2014 – January 4, 2015.
-On the opening night of the exhibit (September 18), Dr. Linda Cayot and Johannah Barry of Galapagos Conservancy, Dr. Arturo Izurieta, Director of Galapagos National Park, and other panelists will present “ Lonesome George returns and the Galapagos Today: What the Tortoise Taught Us. ”
+Lonesome George was on exhibit at the AMNH September 19, 2014 – January 4, 2015.
+On the opening night of the exhibit (September 18), Dr. Linda Cayot and Johannah Barry of Galapagos Conservancy, Dr. Arturo Izurieta, Director of Galapagos National Park, and other panelists presented “ Lonesome George returns and the Galapagos Today: What the Tortoise Taught Us. ”

 The discussion will be recorded and made available for view by the Galapagos Conservancy.